 One of the most popular hikes is through Pigeon Valley, where you can take a walk between the two towns of Uçhısar and Göreme, two of the most popular places to stay in Cappadocia.
 It’s 4 kilometers and if you start in Göreme, you can end at Uçhısar Castle which you can enter for a small fee.

-You can also hike through the euphemistically-named Love Valley, which derives its name from the phallic rocks which stand at um, attention, throughout the valley.
-It’s also about 4 kilometers and can be combined with Pigeon Valley quite easily for a longer loop.
+You can also hike through Love Valley for 4 kilometers and it can be combined with Pigeon Valley quite easily for a longer loop.
 The starting point for the Love Valley easily combines with Pigeon Valley trailhead in Göreme.

 If combining the two and starting in Göreme, I’d recommend starting with Love Valley, looping back to the start point, then going onwards through Pigeon Valley and ending at Uçhısar Castle, where you could then hike back or take a bus or taxi back.